Regulatory clarity: doomed US crypto bills, Nigeria’s CBDC lacks repeat users, central banks don’t like crypto either

 After the months of hype since March — it was really more of a media event than a bill — even the crypto industry wanted to send the text back for rewrites.
 This is what happens when you assume the bubble will go on forever, and then you don’t get your bill out until after May’s UST/luna crash.
 [The Block; Senate, PDF]

-The grownups thought the Lummis-Gilibrand bill was awful too — it would give what were functionally uninsured banks direct access to Federal Reserve services, and risk making these uninsured wildcat banks systemically critical.
+The grownups thought the Lummis-Gillibrand bill was awful too — it would give what were functionally uninsured banks direct access to Federal Reserve services, and risk making these uninsured wildcat banks systemically critical.
 The grownups precisely understand the crypto industry’s desired endgame here: the government as bagholder of last resort.
 [Washington Post]

 Waters-McHenry